pwongy/timestream/README.md

 - Clearing cookies/internet cache
 - Calling your mum/dad
 - Buying flowers for your girlfriend
-- Starting a new pair of contact lenses/razor blade/toothbrush
+- Starting a new toothbrush/razor blade/contact lenses
 - Getting a haircut
 - Washing the car